Learning how to learn, and loving it!

 There have been many famous people

-That attended a Montessori school during some stage of their life.
+that attended a Montessori school in some stage of their life.
 While one can argue, that there are many successful people who were not exposed to Montessori education, interesting is that many of those who attended Montessori school praise it as one of the important success factors.

 Grammy award-winning violinist and subject of a Pulitzer prize-winning media star

 A world-renowned violinist, Joshua Bell is thoughtful about the role his music plays in society.
 In a cultural experiment turned Pulitzer Prize-winning Washington Post story, it is Bell’s humility, not his virtuosity, that most inspires.
 In suspending his fame to explore the true meaning of his work, Bell exhibits Montessori thinking at its best.
 “Pearls Before Breakfast” (Washington Post article)